North Dakota National Guard responds to wildfires

 |Downloads:

-This work, North Dakota National Guard responds to wildfires, by SSG Samuel Kroll, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, North Dakota National Guard responds to wildfires [Image 9 of 9], by SSG Samuel Kroll, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.